wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-message-transport/includes/3-configure-smtp-domains.md

+The transport services in an Exchange deployment use Simple Mail Transport Protocol (SMTP) to send and receive messages.
+SMTP is an internet standard for email supported by most email processing servers.
+The SMTP send component in one transport service delivers messages to the SMTP receive component in another transport service.
+Communication between transport services by using SMTP can occur within the same server or between Mailbox servers.

 Exchange supports two types of SMTP domains: accepted domains and remote domains.
 This unit examines each of these SMTP domain types.

 ### Accepted domains